fyrus7/FyrusDigitalAlarmClock/README.md

 # About
-- I search online looks like no one is making a DS3231 based alarm clock use the module eeprom instead use the MCU eeprom.
+- I search online but looks like no one is making an button editable alarm with DS3231 RTC use the module eeprom instead use the MCU eeprom.
 - if the alarm is save into MCU memory, when sleep mode is involved there is no way to wake the clock without external interrupt.
 - when the alarm is save into MCU eeprom, DS3231 cannot wake the board with its Interrupt pin (SQW).
 - the only way to make the Interrupt pin usable is to save the alarm time into DS3231 memory not MCU memory.